Churruca-class destroyer (1927): Argentinian Navy service

 Cervantes was severely damaged by Gloster Meteor fighters loyal to Juan Domingo Perón while evacuating personnel from the rebel naval base of Río Santiago during the 1955 Revolución Libertadora.
 She was placed in reserve in May 1961.
-Juan de Garay was used as a training vessel from 1952–1959.
+Juan de Garay was used as a training vessel from 1952 to 1959.
 Cervantes was stricken on 24 June 1961 and Juan de Garay on 25 March 1960.